LTUC/amman-prep-d14/Class-05/facilitator/README.md

 ## JavaScript Data Types

-- What is all JS data types (Number, String, Boolean ..).
+- What are all JS data types (Number, String, Boolean ..).
 - Show examples for each data type such as the example below.

   - Number Example: